-Employers are clearly looking for well-rounded marketing candidates, with a good grounding in soft skills – basic skills such as good communication – and also have a desire for key marketing skills.
-The responsibilities and remit of the marketing function is growing thanks to the GDPR – with data, accountability, software and technology now intertwined with many marketers’ job roles.
+Employers are looking for well-rounded marketing candidates, with a good grounding in soft skills – basic skills such as good communication – and also have a desire for key marketing skills.
+The responsibilities and remit of the marketing function is growing thanks to the GDPR – with data, accountability, software, and technology now intertwined with many marketers’ job roles.
 This would explain the growing range of key skills now demanded of marketers, from the perspective of both marketers and employers.

 The survey also found that there is strong demand for industry-wide training standards.
-When asked what three industry changes will be most needed to support future entry-level recruitment, industry-wide training standards was the top option – chosen by 38% of employers as one of their top three changes.
+When asked what three industry changes will be most needed to support future entry-level recruitment, industry-wide training standards were the top option – chosen by 38% of employers as one of their top three changes.
 With employers focused on soft skills at hiring, training young employees with specific technical and soft skills is something employers would like greater support with.

 There are two sides to every coin though and if marketers are to be equipped with the right skillsets employers need to be clear about what they are looking for – a generalist or a specialist?
 They also need to be realistic about the range of skills junior employees will possess.
-If they don’t necessarily have the ideal skill set, employers must be willing to invest in training and development that aligns itself to the long-term marketing strategy and marketing channels that the business uses to engage with its customers.
+If they don’t necessarily have the ideal skill set, employers must be willing to invest in training and development that aligns itself with the long-term marketing strategy and marketing channels that the business uses to engage with its customers.

 The future marketer toolkit

-Marketers clearly believe that data and marketing teams of the future will need an expanding skillset, but there is also strong consensus about what skills are the most important.
+Marketers believe that data and marketing teams of the future will need an expanding skillset, but there is also a strong consensus about what skills are the most important.
 Not only are data skills becoming increasingly important within our industry, but they are also essential for executing successful marketing strategies that use both digital and traditional marketing channels in conjunction with one another – direct marketing, social media, email and search marketing are key channels of the future in the eyes of most marketers.